ali-sazzad/gpt-3-website-reactjs/README.md

 ## Overview

 This short project is a modern, one-page website built using HTML, CSS, and React.js.
-It was developed over the course of one week along with <a href='https://www.youtube.com/@javascriptmastery'> JavaScript Mastery </a> to showcase essential React skills.
-The design and layout are inspired by contemporary UI/UX principles, providing a clean and intuitive user experience. <a href='https://www.youtube.com/watch?v=F627pKNUCVQ&t=95s'> Original Full project video link </a>
+It was developed over the course of one week to showcase essential React skills along with <a href='https://www.youtube.com/@javascriptmastery' target='_blank'> JavaScript Mastery </a>.
+The design and layout are inspired by contemporary UI/UX principles, providing a clean and intuitive user experience. <a href='https://www.youtube.com/watch?v=F627pKNUCVQ&t=95s' target='_blank'> Original Full project video link </a>

 ## Features